lazy-media/public/Authentik/Federation-&-Social-Login/Discord-Social-Login-Setup.md

 - Check the box next to `Create Users when Required`
 - Uncheck `Create new users as inactive`.
 - Leave `User Path Template empty` (autofilled later by Authentik)
+  > This small fix should not be needed but for some reason, Authentik does not allow the `User Path Template` Section to be left empty anymore.

-  > If for some reason you have issues with Discord Enrollment, try these steps to fix it:
+  > If for some reason you have issues with Discord Enrollments, try these steps to fix it:
   >  - While still in the Stage for Discord Enrollment Writes and in this section for `User Path Template` input:
   >  - `goauthentik.io/sources/<your-federation-slug>`
   >    - To find your Federation Slug: Go to `Authentik Admin Panel > Directory > Federation and Social Login > Click Edit icon > Find Slug Field (second field usually)`